michael2012z/BitBible/markdown/KJV/files/1Chr.md

 44. Uzzia the Ashterathite, Shama and Jehiel the sons of Hothan the Aroerite,

-45. Jediael the son of Shimri, and Joha his brother, the Tizite,son…: or, Shimrite
+45. Jediael the son of Shimri, and Joha his brother, the Tizite,

 46. Eliel the Mahavite, and Jeribai, and Joshaviah, the sons of Elnaam, and Ithmah the Moabite,